tlevine/scarsdale-data/budget/readme.md

 Finally, it contains the balance from the previous year (`balance`, originally "Approp Fund Balance").

+### Adopted versus Estimated
+A budget is adopted at the beginning of the fiscal year, then money is spent, then the actual appropriations are estimated.
+In the next year's budget, the adopted and estimated appropriations are compared.

+Let's start with adopted versus estimated for just the sum of the Popham Road Bridge and Public Safety Headquarters projects.
+After that, do this for more things.

 ## Call the Treasurer
 Call the Treasurer at (914) 722-1170.
 The person who answers the phone doesn't know about the preparation of these documents, so she transferred me to the